NixTS/ml-mildew-detection-in-cherry-leaves/README.md

 + As the client I want to easily navigate an interactive dashboard so that I can seemlessly work with my data.

 **Fulfillment**
-+ An interactive streamlit dashboard was created and released on a web-based platform. (#dashboard-design)
++ An interactive streamlit dashboard was created and released on a web-based platform.
+[Dashboard Design](#dashboard-design)

 ### **Business Requirement 4**
 > The client wants a minimum prediction accuracy of 97%.